scta/scta-rdf-schema/SCTAOntologySpec.md

 * xml
     - url to raw xml file

+#Zone

+##global properties
+* type=Zone
+* label = Zone for
+* description

+##Zone properties

+* isOnRegion
+    - marginRight
+    - marginCenter
+    - marginLeft
+    - marginBottom
+    - marginTop
+    - column
+* isOnSurface
+* isOnCanvas
+* order
+    - default=1, where there is more than one zone for a given resource, (for example a paragraph that crosses from one column to the next) the zone should be given a order number so that the zones can be ordered correctly.

+#Region
+##global properties
+* type=region
+* label
+    - marginRight
+    - marginLeft

+##Region Properties
+* hasZone
+* isOnSurface
+* isOnCanvas
+* regionType
+    - margin
+    - column
+    - etc.

+#Surface
+##global properties
+* type=suface
+* label
+    - f.
+1r

+##surface properties
+* hasZone
+* hasRegion
+* isOnCanvas
+* isPartOf
+    - surface should be the smallest unit in the material hierarchy, contained by folio, quire, codex, etc. In modern text, it should normally correspond to a page.

+#Material
+##global properties
+* type=material
+* label
+    - f.
+1r

+##Material properties
+* materialType =
+    - folio
+    - quire
+    - codex
+* hasSurface
+    - should list every surface contained within this material.
+So for any given Material object of the type Folio, there should be two "hasSurface" properties
+* hasCanvas
+* hasPart
+    - can contain surface
+    - or another material part
+* levelType
+    - topLevel
+        + topLevel material cannot be contained by another material class. (i.e. the codex should not be contained by anything else.)
+    - part
+* level
+    - codex should be level 1, generally quire would be level 2

 #Type Classes
 The above classes (Primary Classes) represent privileged classes that constitute the Ontology core.
 Type classes are helper classes used in further defining instances of Primary Classes.
 The goal of type classes is facilitate "favoring objection composition over class inheritance" (See Design Patterns, p.
 20)